EdDataScienceEES/tutorial-jackegriffin/index.md

 ```
 map_chr(c(1, 4, 7), addTen)
 ```
-If we wanted to return a data frame then we can use the `map_df()` function.
-But tread carefully and make sure that for each iteration you have consistent column names.
-`map_df` will automatically bind the rows of each iteration.
-For the code below, we want to return a data frame where the columns correspond to the original number and the number plus ten.
+If you want to return a data frame, you can use the `map_df()` function.
+However, be cautious to ensure that each iteration returns consistent column names. `map_df()` will automatically bind the rows from each iteration into a single data frame.
+In the example below, we aim to return a data frame where one column contains the original number and the other contains the number plus ten.
 ```
 map_df(c(1, 4, 7), function(.x) {
   return(data.frame(old_number = .x,
                     new_number = addTen(.x)))
 })
 ```
-The function `modify()` is similar in nature to `map()` functions, but always returns an object the same type as the input object.
+The `modify()` function works similarly to the `map()` functions, but with one key difference: it always returns an object of the same type as the input.
+This means if you pass a list into `modify()`, it will return a modified list, and if you pass a vector, it will return a modified vector.
 ```
 modify(c(1, 4, 7), addTen)
 modify(list(1, 4, 7), addTen)
 modify(data.frame(1, 4, 7), addTen)
 ```
-Modify also has `modify_if()` that only applies the function to elements that satisfy a specific criteria.
-This is specified by a "predicate function", the second argument called `.p`
+The `modify_if()` function is a variant of `modify()` that applies a function only to elements that meet a specific condition.
+This condition is defined by a "predicate function," which is the second argument, `.p`.
+The predicate function returns `TRUE` for elements that should be modified and `FALSE` for those that should not.
 ```
 modify_if(.x = list(1, 4, 7),
           .p = function(x) x > 5,